-This paper examines resilience of Chinese firms to the Covid-19 shock, and how it varied with a cluster index (measuring spatial agglomeration of firms in related industries) at the county level.
+We examine how exposure of Chinese firms to the Covid-19 shock varied with a cluster index (measuring spatial agglomeration of firms in related industries) at the county level.
 Two data sources are used: entry flows of newly registered firms in the entire country, and an entrepreneur survey regarding operation of existing firms.
-Both datasets show greater resilience in counties with a higher cluster index, after controlling for industry dummies and local infection rates, besides county and time dummies in the entry data.
-We then explore possible explanations for these findings.
-Reliance of clusters on informal entrepreneur hometown networks provides part of the explanation.
-Closer proximity to suppliers and customers, and higher on-line sales help explain some of the better performance of incumbents in clusters.
+Both show greater resilience in counties with a higher cluster index, after controlling for industry dummies and local infection rates, besides county and time dummies in the entry data.
+Reliance of clusters on informal entrepreneur hometown networks and closer proximity to suppliers and customers help explain these findings.

 Keywords.
-Clusters, Covid-1919, China, Firms, Social Networks.
+Clusters, Covid-19, China, Firms, Social Networks.